Mosque of Aslam al-Silahdar

 As the closest monument to the Bab al-Mahruq entrance to Al-Azhar Park , this mosque makes a good landmark for finding your way there....

 About 150m further on the right of the Mosque of Qijmas al-Ishaqi, this 1339 building incorporates architectural elements from several...

 Al-Azhar Park’s 300-seat open-air theatre hosts touring Western artists, stars from the Middle East and locals.
 Shows are often free...

-Cairo’s eastern horizon changed substantially when this green space opened in 2005.
-With funds from the Aga Khan Trust for Culture, what had been a mountain of garbage, amassed over centuries, was transformed into the city’s first (and only) park of significant size.
-A profusion of gardens, emerald grass, even a lake (part of a larger public water-supply system) cover the grounds, while ambient Arabic music drifts softly from speakers and fountains bubble in front of sleek modern Islamic architecture.
-It’s most fun on weekends, when families make a day out with picnics.
+With funds from the Aga Khan Trust for Culture, what had been a mountain of garbage, amassed over centuries, was in 2005, almost miraculously, transformed into the city’s first (and only) park of significant size.
+Cairenes stroll through a profusion of gardens, emerald grass and fountains, or sit beside the lake or on the terraces of one of the restaurants, admiring the superb views over Cairo.
+It’s most fun on weekends, when families day-trip with picnics.

-In addition to a couple of small cafes and the open-air theatre El Genaina, there’s an excellent restaurant here, Citadel View, capitalising on the park’s views across the medieval city and beyond.
-For a less substantial investment, Alain Le Notre serves salads, wraps and ice cream, and the Lakeside Restaurant , on the other side of the park, serves more modest food like fuul (fava bean) and Lebanese manaeesh (flat bread).
+In addition to a couple of small cafes and the open-air theatre El Genaina , there’s an excellent restaurant here, Citadel View , capitalising on the park’s views across the medieval city and beyond.
+For a less substantial investment, Alain Le Nôtre serves salads, wraps and ice cream, and the Lakeside Cafe , on the other side of the park, serves more modest but good Egyptian mezzeh.